sdsemihyildiz/sdsemihyildiz/README.md

 - 💬 Ask me about **JAVA and MySQL.**

-- ⚡ About me **I was a psychologist, now currently trying to be a software developer.**
+- ⚡ About me I was a psychologist, now currently trying to be a software developer.
+I try to learn new things by researching and reading, so I continue to improve myself.
+I aim to be a Full-Stack Developer in the future and I am confidently on this path right now.

 <h3 align="left">Connect with me:</h3>
 <p align="left">